jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 // ---------------------------- 1_Aero_Standards ---------------------------- //
 However, the path toward establishing these standards presented several obstacles.
 While there are currently available standards that, in theory, could be applied to #gls("swith")-certification, authorities can reject their application due to fundamental differences in pressure requirements and tank scale.
 To address this gap, two standards specifically for hydrogen-powered general aviation were announced: SAE AS 6679 @SAE_Liquid and SAE AS 7373 @SAE_Gas.
-Though not yet commercially available, their potential applicability to #glspl("swith") remains uncertain for several reasons.
+Though not currently commercially available, their potential applicability to #glspl("swith") remains uncertain for several reasons.
 Firstly, the scope of these SAE standards regarding tank configuration remains uncertain.
-Specifically, it is not yet clear whether these standards will be limited to non-integral, non-external loaded, and thus non-load-carrying hydrogen tanks, or if they will extend to external-load carrying integrated designs.
+In particular, it is not yet clear whether these standards will be limited to non-integral, non-external loaded, and thus non-load-carrying hydrogen tanks, or if they will extend to external-load carrying integrated designs.
 While they may address fuselage-integral hydrogen tanks, their applicability to wing-integral tanks is not guaranteed.
 Therefore, the relevance of these announced SAE standards to #gls("swith") certification remains to be determined.
 Secondly, these standards may require modifications before gaining acceptance within European regulatory frameworks.
 The timeline of aerospace standardization developments provided additional context.
 In 2018, ANSI/AIAA S-081B-2018 @ansi_standard_2018 was released for space systems.
 Subsequently, in 2019, SAE initiated the development of SAE AS7373 @SAE_Liquid for liquid hydrogen in aviation.
 Notably, this development continues as of late 2024, five years after its initiation.
-This extended development period demonstrates that adapting space standards for general aviation applications requires substantial time and careful consideration.
+This extended development period demonstrates that adapting space standards for general aviation applications requires substantial time and effort.

 // --------------------------- 2_Pressure_Vessels --------------------------- //
 While standards development progressed, the broader context of hydrogen pressure vessels revealed promising opportunities.
 As outlined in @chap_1_2, there existed a vast field of applications for hydrogen pressure vessels.
-The examination of different mobility sectors, which are crucial drivers of economic and scientific growth, underscored the fundamental importance of hydrogen pressure vessels.
+The examination of different mobility sectors, which are pivotal drivers of economic and scientific growth, underscored the fundamental importance of hydrogen pressure vessels.
-Analysis of the five known tank types, including their applications, advantages, and disadvantages, presented in @chap_1_2 led to a clear conclusion: tank Type IV emerged as the most suitable choice for #gls("swith") design, based on its maturity, commercial availability, and optimal balance between performance and safety considerations.
+Analysis of the five known tank types, including their applications, advantages, and disadvantages, outlined in @chap_1_2 led to a clear conclusion: tank Type IV emerged as the most suitable choice for #gls("swith") design, based on its maturity, commercial availability, and optimal balance between performance and safety considerations.

 // ------------------------------ 3_Automotive ------------------------------ //
 Beyond tank selection, @chap_1_3 explored potential insights from the automotive sector.
 Academic work in the automotive industry revealed common aims with aerospace regarding structural integral hydrogen tanks, demonstrating interest in this technology across multiple transportation sectors.